supposedly/joffrey/README.md

 The obvious solution is to take advantage of `if __name__ == '__main__'`.
 But, after this, the question of what to do with the CLI part arises: either it can be separated, itself hooking into the module and compiling the command-line output itself, *or* things can go the other way around, with the module hooking into the CLI and making use of default values when none were given.
-Ergo allows the former, of course, but it also facilitates the latter.
+Kizbra allows the former, of course, but it also facilitates the latter.

 There are three parts to this functionality:

 - `cli.result`.
-This is a property of `ergo.CLI()` objects that, up until `cli.prepare()` is called, will only return default values.
+This is a property of `kizbra.CLI()` objects that, up until `cli.prepare()` is called, will only return default values.
 - `cli.prepare()`.
 Prepraes this CLI to parse from the command line *rather than* use default values.
 This function should only be called from the "main" entry point (keeping it untouched if the module is imported).